ManiacalMaynard/ManiacalMaynard/README.md

 # "Learn how, and make it rad"

-Hey o, I’m @ManiacalMaynard!
+Hey o, I’m Maniacal Maynard!
 A highly driven, self-taught web designer & developer who is voracious for new know-how.
 I am always working on developing a deeper understanding of development design and technologies in order to become a more well rounded maker of web experiences.

 **[Click me if you are here looking for my poster portfolio](https://maniacalmaynard.github.io/posterpage/)**